-Therefore, it is very surprising that the standard greedy algorithm not only beats the $2$-approximation on autonomous systems graphs like the internet~\cite{pw-ialscs-05}, it also performs well on many real-world networks, obtaining approximation ratios that are very close to $1$~\cite{dgd-vccn-13}.
-So the theoretical bounds do not match what is observed in practice.
+Therefore, it is rather surprising that the standard greedy algorithm not only beats the $2$-approximation on autonomous systems graphs like the internet~\cite{pw-ialscs-05}, it also performs well on many real-world networks, obtaining approximation ratios that are very close to $1$~\cite{dgd-vccn-13}.
+This leaves a gap between the theoretical worst-case bounds and what is observed in practice.
 One approach to explaining this discrepancy is to consider the differences between the examined instances.
 Theoretical bounds are often obtained by designing worst-case instances.
 However, real-world networks rarely resemble the worst case.
-More realistic statements can be obtained by making assumptions about the solution space~\cite{bl-asie-12, crv-sris-17}, or by restricting the analysis to networks with properties that are observed in the real-world.
+More realistic statements can be obtained by making assumptions about the solution space~\cite{bl-asie-12, crv-sris-17}, or by restricting the analysis to networks with properties that are observed in the real world.

-Many real networks, like social networks, communication networks, or protein-interaction networks, are considered to be \emph{scale-free}.
+Many real networks, like social networks, communication networks, or protein-interaction networks, are considered to be \emph{scale-free}~\cite{asvw-h-20, n-sfcn-03, scm-t-21}.
 Such graphs feature a power-law degree distribution (only few vertices have high degree, while many vertices have low degree), high clustering (two vertices are likely to be adjacent if they have a common neighbor), and a small diameter.